 PLEASE NOTE: For information on rebates, incentives and other forms of financial support for systems 20 kW capacity and larger, please see our commercial solar incentives page.

-Tax incentives for small business
+Tax incentives for the solar small business

 From May 12, 2015, businesses with an annual turnover of under $2 million can claim an instant asset write-off on all purchases below $20,000.
 This applies until June 30, 2019.